- Prep time 5 minutes

 ¼ cup Zante raisins (sold as currants” in the U.S.)

-- Put the dried fruit and bay leaves in a small, heavy, non-reactive saucepan with 1 ½ cups of filtered water.
+- Put the dried fruit and bay leaves in a medium-sized, heavy, non-reactive saucepan with 1 ½ cups of filtered water.
 Bring to a boil, then immediately reduce the heat and let simmer for about 10 minutes.
-Turn off the heat, cover the pan, and let it sit for another 10 minutes.
+Turn off the heat, cover the pan, and let it sit for at least another 10 minutes.

-- Remove the bay leaves just before serving.
-If there are any leftovers, store in a tightly lidded container.
+- If there are any leftovers, store in a tightly lidded container.
 This will hold for another week or so in the fridge.